 Tips for a Successful Application

-The Data Marketing Communications (DMC) program at WVU is extremely competitive, but there are things an applicant can do to highlight their qualifications most effectively.
+The Integrated Marketing Communications (IMC) program at WVU is extremely competitive, but there are things an applicant can do to highlight their qualifications most effectively.
 Four areas are emphasized during the holistic applicant review process:

 - Relevance & Professional Experience